-Engaged Practice Learning Exchange (EPLE)s are an opportunity for those engaged in practices and programming around public engagement (PE) and other forms of community-university activity to have some time and space to stimulate innovation in what they do.
-Developed by the NCCPE with CBR Canada, we aim to cultivate this through providing workshops at international conferences that focus on PE and community-university engagement, aiming to:
+Developed by the National Co-ordinating Centre for Public Engagement (NCCPE) with CBR Canada, we aim to cultivate this through providing workshops at international conferences that focus on public engagement and community-university engagement, aiming to:

 - Share knowledge: drawing on both practical and theoretical dimensions of engagement